SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformarrayImage"></a>
 # **transformarrayImage**
-> Base64NDArrayBody transformarrayImage(deploymentName, imageTransformName, batchImageRecord)
+> Base64NDArrayBody transformarrayImage(deploymentName, versionName, imageTransformName, batchImageRecord)

 Takes a batch of images uri and transforms it and returns Base64NDArrayBody